 The beaches of the south area of the Pacific Coast are covered with white sand and stretch along the tropical forest.

 Close to the Corcovado National Park and named after the famous 16th-century British explorer, Sir Francis Drake, Bahia Drake is composed of a strip of sand, rocky cliffs and wooded hills.
-Since the ecosystem is preserved as much as possible, it is not rare to spot whales or dolphins.
+Since the ecosystem is preserved as much as possible, it is not unusual to spot whales or dolphins.
 Bahia Drake is perfect to trek or relax under the palm trees.
 It is also very family-friendly.

 Isla del Caño

 Considered a sacred place by the indigenous people, this uninhabited island is a protected biological reserve, part of the Corcovado National Park.
 About 20 km long, the island is surrounded by white sanded beaches disappearing in the crystal-clear water, filled with fish when the tide is high.
-It’s the perfect place for scuba diving, swimming or to relax on the beach.
+It’s the perfect place for scuba diving, swimming or relaxing on the beach.

-THE NICOYA PENINSULA, THE SOUTHERN BEACHES
+THE NICOYA PENINSULA: THE SOUTHERN BEACHES

 Playa Santa Teresa